MethodsOfMachineLearning/cabs/README.md

 # SGD with Coupled Adaptive Batch Size (CABS)

+*Note:* Paper will appear on arXiv shortly.

+*Note:* CIFAR-10 example will be uploaded shortly.

 This is a TensorFlow implementation of [SGD with Coupled Adaptive Batch Size (CABS)][1].

 ## The Algorithm in a Nutshell